An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Introduction

-Our goal is to tackle the periodic-review stochastic JRP under $(R, S)$ policy.
-We first present a mixed-integer linear programming (MILP) model for computing optimal policy parameters that optimise the expected total cost comprising group fixed ordering costs, item-specific group ordering costs, holing costs, and penalty costs over the planning horizon.
-Our model generalises \cite{rossietal2015}, which discussed an MILP model for approximating optimal $(R, S)$ policy parameters for single-item lot-sizing problems.
-We further show that our MILP model can be used to approximate the optimal $(\sigma, \vec{S})$ policies, which is known to be optimal for this class of problem \citep{liuandesogbue2012}.
-Under this policy, decision makers order up to $\vec{S}$ if opening inventory positions fall in $\sigma$ ($\sigma \subset \mathcal{R}^N$, $\vec{S} \in \mathcal{R}^N$, $N$ represents the number of items) at the beginning of each time period.
+Our goal is to tackle the periodic-review nonstationary JRP under $(R, S)$ policy.
+We first present a mixed-integer linear programming (MILP) model for computing policy parameters that minimise the expected total cost comprising group fixed ordering costs, item-specific fixed ordering costs, holding costs, and penalty costs over the planning horizon.
+Our model generalises the discussion in \citep{rossietal2015}, which presented an MILP model for approximating optimal $(R, S)$ policy parameters for single-item lot-sizing problems.
+We further show that our MILP model can be used to approximate the $(\sigma, \vec{S})$ policy, which is known to be optimal for the JRP \citep{liuandesogbue2012}.
+Under this policy, decision makers order up to $\vec{S}$ if opening inventory positions fall in $\sigma$ ($\sigma \subset R^N, \vec{S} \in R^N$, $N$ represents the number of items) at the beginning of each time period.
 Numerical experiments illustrate the effectiveness of our policy and the corresponding MILP model.

-We contribute to the literature on the stochastic JPR as follows. \begin{itemize} \item We present, for the first time in the literature, a mathematical programming (MP) model for tackling the {\em nonstationary} stochastic JRP. \item We reformulate this MP model as an MILP model that can be solved using off-the-shelf solvers. \item We demonstrate that our MILP model can be used to approximate $(\sigma, \vec{S})$ policy, which is optimal for the JRP. \item In an extensive computational study based on existing test beds drawn from the literature we demonstrate the effectiveness of our models when compared to other competing approaches in the literature. \end{itemize}
+We contribute to the literature on the stochastic JPR as follows. \begin{itemize} \item We present, for the first time in the literature, a mathematical programming (MP) model for tackling the {\em nonstationary} stochastic JRP. \item We reformulate this MP model as an MILP model that can be solved using off-the-shelf solvers. \item We demonstrate that our MILP model can be used to approximate the $(\sigma, \vec{S})$ policy, which is optimal for the JRP. \item In an extensive computational study based on existing test beds, drawn from the literature, we demonstrate the effectiveness of our models when compared to alternative approaches in the literature. \end{itemize}

 This rest of this paper is organised as follows.
 Section \ref{literaturereview} surveys relevant literature.
 Section \ref{problemdescription} describes problem settings.
 Section \ref{milp} presents an MILP model for computing $(R, S)$ policy parameters.
 Section \ref{kconvexity} extends the MILP model for approximating the optimal $(\sigma, \vec{S})$ policy parameters.
 An extensive computational study is conducted in Section \ref{computationalstudy}.
 We draw conclusions in Section \ref{conclusion}.